mupq/pqm4/README.md

 and implementations, if these implementations follow the NIST/SUPERCOP/PQClean API.

 In case you want to contribute a reference implementation, please open a pull request to [PQClean](https://github.com/PQClean/PQClean).
-In case you want to contribute an optimized C implementation, please open a pull request to [mupq](https://github.com/mupq/mupq)
+In case you want to contribute an optimized C implementation, please open a pull request to [mupq](https://github.com/mupq/mupq).
 In case you want to add an implementation optimized for the Cortex-M4, please open a pull request here.

-In the following we consider the example of adding the reference implementation of [NewHope-512-CPA-KEM](https://newhopecrypto.org) to **pqm4**:
+In the following we consider the example of adding an M4-optimized implementation of [NewHope-512-CPA-KEM](https://newhopecrypto.org) to **pqm4**:

 1. Create a subdirectory for the new scheme under `crypto_kem/`; in the following we assume that this subdirectory is called `newhope512cpa`.
 1. Create a subdirectory `m4` under `crypto_kem/newhope512cpa/`.
-1. Copy all files of the reference implementation into this new subdirectory `crypto_kem/newhope512cpa/m4/`, except for the file implementing the `randombytes` function (typically `PQCgenKAT_kem.c`).
+1. Copy all files of the implementation into this new subdirectory `crypto_kem/newhope512cpa/m4/`, except for the file implementing the `randombytes` function (typically `PQCgenKAT_kem.c`).

 The procedure for adding a signature scheme is the same, except that it starts with creating a